AINet+: Advancing Superpixel Segmentation via Cascaded Association Implantation: Introduction

-The common practice for superpixel segmentation is to first split the image into grid cells and then estimate the membership of each pixel to its adjacent cells, by which the grouping could be performed.
+The common practice for superpixel segmentation is to first split the image into grid cells and then estimate the membership of each pixel to its adjacent grids, by which the grouping could be performed.
 Meanwhile, the membership estimation plays the key role in superpixel segmentation.
-Traditional approaches usually utilize the hand-craft features and estimate the relevance of pixel to its neighbor cells based on clustering or graph-based methods~\cite{SLIC,MSLIC,LSC,ERS,SNIC}, however, these methods all suffer from the weakness of the hand-craft features and are difficult to integrate into other trainable deep frameworks.
-Inspired by the success of deep neural networks in many computer version problems, researchers recently attempts to adopt the deep learning technique to superpixel segmentation~\cite{SSN,SCN,SEAL}.
+Traditional approaches usually utilize the hand-craft features and estimate the relevance of pixel to its neighbor grids based on clustering or graph-based methods~\cite{SLIC,MSLIC,LSC,ERS,SNIC}.
+For example, the classic method SLIC~\cite{SLIC} treats the surrounding grids as the center candidates and perform clustering procedure on the image.
+While the ERS~\cite{ERS} models the sueprpixel as a random walk problem, which is also a popular strategy in traditional superpixel segmentation.
+However, these methods all suffer from the weakness of the hand-craft features and are difficult to integrate into other trainable deep frameworks.
+Inspired by the success of deep neural networks in many computer vision problems, researchers recently attempts to adopt the deep learning technique to superpixel segmentation~\cite{SSN,SCN,tip23,tmm24,tmm19,tmm18}.
 As mentioned in abstract, previous deep methods attempt to assign pixels by learning the association of each pixel to its surrounding grids using the fully convolutional networks~\cite{FCN}.
 The popular solutions like SCN~\cite{SCN}, SSN~\cite{SSN} employ the U-net architecture~\cite{Unet} to predict the association, \ie, the 9-way probabilities, for each pixel.
 Although stacking convolution layers can enlarge the receptive field and help study the \emph{pixel-grid wise} probabilities, introducing low-level features with skip connection in the final layer will pollute the probabilities due to the added \emph{pixel-pixel wise} information, since the ultimate target is to predict the association between the target pixel and \emph{its 9-neighbor grids} instead of its 9-neighbor pixels.